As the Gold Coast’s foodie scene slowly creeps further south, it was inevitable Tugun would get swept up in the excitement.

 Siblings

-Once a humble Pizza Hut (and the hottest piece of real estate going around), the iconic and heritage listed beachside Kirra Pavilion has been reincarnated!
+Another of Kirra’s panoramically blessed haunts (anybody sensing a theme here?)
+Siblings revived the heritage listed beachside Kirra Pavilion which was once but a humble Pizza Hut.
+And lbh, it’s hard to feel sad about farewelling our childhood icon when the replacement comes bearing gifts this good.
 Founded by local restaurateur royalty Jarrod Kyle and TJ Cianci, Siblings is a modern Australian brunch and dinner showstopper, dripping with 1950’s Miami beach vibes goodness.
-The menu is infused with fresh seafood and share-plates a-plenty and don’t even get us started on the cocktails!
+The menu is infused with fresh seafood and share-plates a-plenty and don’t even get us started on the cocktails, because this place takes their sips seriously!
 You haven’t lived till you’ve been.

 Where: 15 Marine Parade, Kirra